Skip to main content

 • User's Business Unit: Select the business unit of a user.

-• Allowed Business Units: Select the allowed business units of a user.
-The user can access the incidents of the allowed business units.
+• Allowed Business Units: Select the business units the user is allowed to access.
+The user will be able to view incidents associated with these business units.

-• Bot User: Select this option to mark a user as a bot user.
-A bot user is used to define the permissions of an open API.
-An open API has the same permissions as the user group of the associated bot user.
+• Bot User: Select this option to mark the user as a bot.
+Any open API using this bot will have the same permissions as the user group the bot belongs to.

-An invitation e-mail is sent to the new user to create a password to access CFTR.
+An invitation email is sent to the new user to create a password to access Respond.

 Import Users

-To import users, you must enter the user data as per an XLSX template that is supported by CFTR.
+To import users, you must enter the user data as per an XLSX template that is supported by Respond.

-To download the import template, do the following:
+To download the import template, follow these steps:

 Update the template with the user data.
 You must enter the following data for all users: